vackosar/vackosar.github.io/_posts/2019-06-30-FastText-Vector-Norms-And-OOV-Words.md

 # Abstract

 Word embeddings, trained on large unlabeled corpora are useful for many natural language processing tasks.
 FastText [(Bojanowski et al., 2016)](https://arxiv.org/abs/1607.04606) in contrast to Word2vec model accounts for sub-word information by also embedding sub-word n-grams.
 FastText word representation is the word embedding vector plus sum of n-grams contained in it.
-Word2vec vector norms have been show [(Schakel & Wilson, 2015)](http://arxiv.org/abs/1508.02297) to be correlated to word significance.
+Word2vec vector norms have been shown [(Schakel & Wilson, 2015)](http://arxiv.org/abs/1508.02297) to be correlated to word significance.
 This blog post visualize vector norms of FastText embedding and evaluates use of FastText word vector norm multiplied with number of word n-grams for detecting non-english OOV words.

 # Introduction